tayal-sarthak/SeizureSeeker/README.md

 # Seizure Seeker

-Seizure Seizure is a browser-based EEG seizure-like event detector that runs entirely client-side.
-It processes `.edf` (European Data Format) and `.csv` EEG files, computes signal energy using overlapping RMS windows, and identifies candidate seizure segments via robust statistics.
+Seizure Seeker is a browser-based EEG seizure-like event detector that runs entirely client-side.
+It processes `.edf` (European Data Format) and `.csv` EEG files with multi-channel support, computes signal energy using overlapping RMS windows per channel, identifies candidate seizure segments per channel via robust statistics, and can fuse detections across channels using a K-of-N vote for improved accuracy.

 ---